 By Anuradha of Country Hopping Couple | Facebook

-A miniature continent by itself, Gran Canaria is home to some of the most striking landscape, gorgeous whitewashed coastal towns, and clean beaches.
+A miniature continent by itself, Gran Canaria is home to:

-Begin your walking trail from Playa del Ingles passing through Playa de Maspalomas and ending it in Faro de Maspalomas (Lighthouse).
+Begin your walking trail from Playa del Ingles passing through Playa de Maspalomas.
+Then, end your route in Faro de Maspalomas (Lighthouse).

 - Little Egret